 The Gage Family

-Barbara and Skip Gage, together with the Carlson Family Foundation, have been generous benefactors of the College through the years.
-Their involvement and investments allowed the College to establish the CLASS (Center for Learning and Adaptive Support Services) program.
+Barbara and Skip Gage, together with the Carlson Family Foundation, have been generous benefactors of Augsburg through the years.
+Their involvement and investments allowed Augsburg to establish the CLASS (Center for Learning and Adaptive Support Services) program.

 Skip and Barbara have supported many other campus projects through the years, including the Scandinavian Center, Lindell Library, Anderson Plaza, the Gage Family Art Gallery, and now the Gage Center for Student Success.
 With their newest gift for the Gage Center, the family once again revealed their enthusiasm for student support and innovative academic programming.